Chloroauric acid

 Chloroauric acid is an inorganic compound with the chemical formula H[AuCl4].
 It forms hydrates H[AuCl4]*nH2O.
 Both the trihydrate and tetrahydrate are known.
 Both are orange-yellow solids consisting of the planar [AuCl4]− anion.
 Often chloroauric acid is handled as a solution, such as those obtained by dissolution of gold in aqua regia.
 These solutions can be converted to other gold complexes or reduced to metallic gold or gold nanoparticles.

 Properties

+The tetrahydrate crystallizes as [H5O2]+[AuCl4]− and two water molecules.